shahriarHasan09/PlatoonSAFE/README.md

 Implementation of the Braking Strategies
 ========================================

-The emergency braking strategies are implemented in the\
+The emergency braking strategies are implemented in [BaseProtocol.cc](src/veins/modules/application/platooning/protocols/BaseProtocol.cc) and [BaseProtocol.h](src/veins/modules/application/platooning/protocols/BaseProtocol.h) files of the Plexe simulator.
-`src/veins/modules/application/platooning/protocols/BaseProtocol.*`
-files of the Plexe simulator.
 The reason is that the developers of the Plexe simulator implement the creation of CAMs and the handling of the CAMs received from other vehicles in these files.
 In addition, we create two other message types called `BrakingPacket` and `ackPkt`.
 The `BrakingPacket` acts as the DENM, and the `ackPkt` acts as the ACKs required in the AEB and CEBP strategies.
 For the details of how to create messages in OMNeT++, please refer to the OMNeT++ user manual.

 In the initialization of the `BaseProtocol.*`, we first check if the vehicle is the lead vehicle in the platoon and whether the time at which